Wudu: Invalidation

-A reminder to keep one's personal valuables while performing wudu at the London Central Mosque, United Kingdom.

-Theoretically, one can perform one wuḍūʾ for Salah and this wudu would be considered valid for the rest of the day, unless you nullify it by certain means.
+Theoretically, one can perform one wudu for Salah and this wudu would be considered valid for the rest of the day, unless you nullify it by certain means.
 Muslims believe that certain acts invalidate the wudu (often referred to as 'breaking wudu' and 'losing wudu'), although the Qur'an does not explain most of these, and rules differ among schools.

 According to Sunni Muslims

-According to Sunni Islam, the following invalidates wudu:
+According to Sunni Islam, the following invalidate wudu: